ocean90/spotify-embed/readme.txt

 Or to embed a complete playlist just embed a link like this:
 `http://open.spotify.com/user/sonymusic/playlist/1BVPSd4dynzdlIWehjvkPj`

-For more examples vist the [FAQ section](http://wordpress.org/extend/plugins/spotify-embed/faq/).
+For more examples please vist the [FAQ section](http://wordpress.org/extend/plugins/spotify-embed/faq/).

 **Sounds pretty good?
 Install now!**

 = Coming soon =
 * Support for Spotify URLs like `spotify:album:4pT0rlFvHYc46KyEhmCy88`.